Jim Dorsch has been a writer and editor for 25 years. He is a longtime devotee of progressive and avant garde rock music.

-Cream formed in 1966 and disbanded in 1968.
-The band played at guitarist Eric Clapton's 1979 wedding and its 1993 induction into the Rock and Roll Hall of Fame, and reunited in 2005 for gigs at the Royal Albert Hall in London and Madison Square Garden in New York.
+Cream was formed in 1966 and disbanded in 1968.
+The band played at guitarist Eric Clapton's 1979 wedding and its 1993 induction into the Rock and Roll Hall of Fame and reunited in 2005 for gigs at the Royal Albert Hall in London and Madison Square Garden in New York.

 Cream was an unusual grouping of musicians.
 Scottish-born Jack Bruce (1943–2014) was classically trained on the cello and played bass in jazz bands.
 Ginger Baker (b.
 1939) was a largely self-taught drummer who rightly considered himself a jazz musician.
 A star in England, Eric Clapton (b.
 1945) was grounded in blues and fresh from stints with John Mayall's Bluesbreakers and the Yardbirds.